 rate()function.
 The purpose of that parameter is to account for cumulative counter resets, but delta counters do not have resets.

 align()from your delta counter queries unless you picked an

 cs()data is always minutely aligned and raw or standard aggregations give the same results.

 In the following examples,

 errors.count is a delta counter:

 ||To produce per-second rate of change like the

 Background: Original and New Delta Counter Implementation

 At ingestion time, a delta counter must have a ∆ character at the beginning.
-Just like any other measurement data in Wavefront a delta counter series is uniquely identified by its name, source and any point tags.
+Just like any other measurement data in a delta counter series is uniquely identified by its name, source, and any point tags.

 For example, imagine we are trying to track the total number of errors that occur across lambda functions running in a given AWS region.
-Each invocation of the function would measure how many errors occurred during that run and would emit that to Wavefront.
+Each invocation of the function would measure how many errors occurred during that run and would emit that to the Wavefront service.